codewithosama03/Authflow-UI/README.md

 Error response (for specific emails)

-This mimics real authentication behavior.
+This creates a realistic authentication flow without backend setup.

-3. Toast Notifications
+Toast Notifications

-Success and error messages are shown using toast notifications instead of alerts to provide a modern UI experience.
+Success and error messages are displayed using toast notifications instead of alerts, providing a modern user experience.

-4. Authentication Simulation
+Authentication Flow

 After successful registration: